Time Trek

 How to play Time Trek

-Time Trek is a choose-your-own-adventure narrative RPG that drops you into seven defining moments of world history: Ancient Egypt, the Ides of March, the Black Death, the storming of the Bastille, the Christmas Truce of 1914, D-Day, and the Moon landing.
+Time Trek is a choose-your-own-adventure narrative RPG that drops you into eight defining moments of world history: Ancient Egypt, the Ides of March, the Black Death, Columbus's 1492 voyage, the storming of the Bastille, the Christmas Truce of 1914, D-Day, and the Moon landing.
 Each chapter is a branching narrative — you make choices, the story changes, and the choices you make in one chapter shape who you are by the end of the run.

 There are no quests to grind.
 There are no enemies to defeat.
-The game is text-driven with period-appropriate illustrations and a tight choice structure: usually three options per beat, four to eight beats per chapter.
+The game is text-driven with a tight choice structure: usually three options per beat, one to three beats per chapter.
 Some choices are obviously historical — should Caesar listen to the soothsayer? — and some are character choices that don't appear in any history book.
-The branching is real: there are seven possible endings to the Caesar chapter alone.
+The branching is real: there are nine distinct paths through the Caesar chapter alone.

 Tips